COPD Natural Treatment Methods

 - Avoid environmental triggers — You’ll want to avoid certain allergens, such as pollen and mold, that can narrow your airways and cause you to produce more mucus.
 And if the above COPD natural treatment methods don’t work, you may even want to consider moving to a more suitable climate.
 Because excessive heat and cold, humidity and pollution can all aggravate COPD symptoms, an ideal climate would be somewhere outside of a major city, with mild temperatures and low humidity.
 Living in an altitude higher than 2000 feet may also help to relieve your symptoms.

-The Lung Institute offers another natural treatment alternative for COPD patients.
+The Lung Health Institute offers another natural treatment alternative for COPD patients.
 By harvesting cells from a patient’s own body and then reintroducing them into the patient’s bloodstream, we can promote natural healing that may help relieve symptoms and slow the progression of the disease.

-If you’re interested in learning more about the natural treatment methods that the Lung Institute offers for COPD patients, please call us today at 888-745-6697.
+If you’re interested in learning more about the natural treatment methods that the Lung Health Institute offers for COPD patients, please call us today at 888-745-6697.